 and rearranging forgives

-Subtitlinginto Equation 14 for
+Subtitlinginto Equation 14 forgives

 The next post will expand the 2D derivation into a solution in 3D, the extra dimension added using an additional transmitter.
 The concept of a geometric error will also be introduced.